OOub/hummus/README.md

 Please note, the first layer we build does not have any presynaptic neurons.
 The presynaptic neuron ID will appear as -1 in such cases.
 The same strategy is used for neurons without any cartesian coordinates defined (spike logger)

+Additionally, all the logger files can be read using the LogReader class in the AdonisUtilities matlab toolbox (more details in the quick start guide provided upon installing the toolbox in matlab).

 _**Initialising the network**_

 To initialise the network we can either initialise it without any add-ons: